Office: 634 South Shepler Tower

 In cases of plagiarism, the Department of History and Government

-CU follows the plagiarism policy in the current "Student Handbook," as
+at CU follows the policy for academic dishonesty in the CU Code of

 for plagiarism as defined by the Student Code of Conduct include: